Kristianstad/tcp_proxy/README.md

 # sam-tcp_proxy
 Secure and Minimal tcp proxy.
+Runs as non-privileged user and can therefore only proxy to unprivileged ports (>=1024).

 ## Environment variables
 ### pre-set runtime variables